-Mr. Cockwell is the Managing Director of Haliburton Forest & Wildlife Reserve, a private land stewardship company that operates three mid-sized hardwood sawmills as well as a diverse ecotourism business and owns approximately 100,000 acres of hardwood timberland in central Ontario.
+Mr. Cockwell is the Managing Director of Haliburton Forest & Wildlife Reserve, a private land stewardship company that operates three mid-sized hardwood sawmills as well as a diverse ecotourism business and owns approximately 250,000 acres of timberland in central Ontario.
 Having previously served as General Manager of Haliburton Forest since January 2014, he was appointed Managing Director in 2016.
-In addition to his work with Haliburton Forest, Malcolm is a PhD Candidate at the Faculty of Forestry at the University of Toronto with research interests focused on hardwood silviculture and processing.
 He is also principal of Macer, a private Ontario based company focused on acquiring, and holding for the long-term, shares of companies owning and operating forest and recreational properties.
-He holds a B.Sc. in Forestry from the University of Toronto and is a Registered Professional Forester in Ontario.
-Malcolm also serves on the board of directors of Forests Ontario and represents Haliburton Forest at the Ontario Forest Industries Association.
+He is a Registered Professional Forester in Ontario, holds a B.Sc. in Forestry from the University of Toronto, and is a PhD Candidate at the same institution, with research interests focused on hardwood silviculture.
+Malcolm also serves as Chair & President of Forests Ontario and serves as a Director of the Ontario Forest Industries Association.
 Mr. Cockwell is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Cockwell is a resident of Haliburton, Ontario, Canada.